Erastuskanyatta/working-with-the-database/index.md

 ### Prerequisites
 To use this tutorial you need to ;
 - have `HTML` and `CSS` knowledge
-- have a working code editor live visual studio code
+- have a working code editor live visual studio code.
+Download it [here](https://code.visualstudio.com/download).
 - be a user with Sudo privilege
 - access to terminal/command line